wthomson/FitHome-docs/Posts/ExploringEnergyDisaggregation/ExploringElectricityDisaggregation.md

 We're hoping the answer to this question follows the sentiment of the NY,NY song..._if I can make it there I can make it anywhere_...
 # The Question
-We have an electricity readings that consist of a bunch of appliances being on (or off) at the same time and some noise.
-Yet in this cacophony, how the heck do we figure out when the microwave was on...and for how long was the microwave on?
+We have electricity readings of a bunch of appliances being on (or off) jumbled together at the same time.
+With some noise thrown in for good measure.
+In this cacophony, how the heck do we figure out when the microwave was on...and for how long was the microwave on?

 ![power readings](images/ExploringDisaggregation/aggregate_power_3_hours.png)